guillemontecinos/itp-residency-2020-2021/system-design-blog/system-design-workshop.md

-# Designing concept–based systems.
-A practical workshop
+# Creative Systems as blocks and lines
 *by Guillermo Montecinos*

 ## Introduction
 This workshop addresses the most impoartant skills used to design a system that brings to reality an artistic concept.
 During the workshop we will analyze the piece [**The Revolt of Replicas**](https://guillemontecinos.cl/portfolio/the-revolt-of-replicas/) created by the workshop author as his thesis project.

-## Starting from a concept

-## Drafting and testing the concept

-## Designing the system

-### Understanding the world as boxes and lines: Block diagrams
 Every system, whatever actions it performs, can be understood as a box whose behavior inside is unknown, that takes an `Input` and uses it to generate an `Output`.
 This is the simplest system we can have.

-#### Shannon's model of communication – An example
+## Shannon's model of communication – An example
 Let's take, for example, [Shannon's model of communication (1948)](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6773024&tag=1) which sistematizes the process of communication between an emissor and a receiver as a series of boxes and arrows that describe a flow of information.
 The `Information Source` –let's say you– emmits a message which is sent over the communication channel by the `Transmitter` –let's say your phone.
 The `Transmitter` receives the `Message` converts it into a `Signal`.
 Then, the `Signal` gets into the communication chanel (the box in the center) which also receives the noise comming from the `Noise Source`.
 Subsequently, the `Receiver` takes the `Received Signal` which is the `Signal` after being affected by `noise`, and converts it in a `Message` received at the `Destination`.

 <p align="center">